Financial-Times/ig-templates/README.md

 autoRegister(Handlebars);
 ```

-After registering as above, you can use `Handlebars` to compile templates that make use of ig-templates' [layouts](src/templates/layouts) and [partials](src/templates/partials).
+After registering as above, you can use your `Handlebars` instance to compile templates that make use of ig-templates' [layouts](src/templates/layouts) and [partials](src/templates/partials).

 ## Debugging